cjneidhart/brick/documentation.md

 # Brick - a modern Story Format

-Brick is a new story format for Twine and Tweego stories.
+Brick is a new story format for Twee stories.
-It aims to be highly extensible, but also fully featured out of the box.
+Its main priorities are being easy to use, and highly performant.

 ## Markup